-For Cow Milk Scores, contemporary groups are formed on a calving month basis.
+For Cow Milk Scores, contemporary groups are formed based on the day of recording.
 Animals in groups of less than 5 animals are included for each trait.
 Maximum contemporary group size is 30 animals.
 Pedigree females are separated from commercial females.
 Embryo Transfer (ET) calves are excluded.
 Contemporary groups are random, which helps account for environmental variation and helps estimate breeding values for smaller breeds.